How to Install Signal on Ubuntu 22.04 | 20.04

 This command installs the software-properties-common, apt-transport-https, and curl packages, which facilitate the addition of new repositories and ensure secure communication with them.

-Step 3: Import Signal Repository
+Import Signal APT Repository

 First, import the GPG key using the following command: